 Assessment and screening

-- All abstracts submitted to the Congress will be screened by the International Scientific Committee for relevance to the Congress’ scientific content and presentation.
+- All abstracts submitted to the Congress will be screened for relevance to the Congress’ scientific content, and presentation.
 Abstracts not meeting the quality standards will not be accepted.

-- Abstracts submitted for consideration for oral presentation will be assessed by the International Scientific Committee for scientific quality, novelty and the fit with the Congress subtopics.
+- Abstracts submitted for consideration for oral presentation will be assessed for scientific quality, novelty and the fit with the Congress subtopics.

-- Notification of outcomes of assessment for oral presentation and FEBS bursaries, and confirmation of acceptance of abstracts to the Congress, are expected to be available on April 7, 2021.
+Notification of outcomes of assessment for oral presentation and Congress bursaries, and confirmation of acceptance of abstracts to the Congress, are expected to be available on April 11, 2023.

-- Registration deadline for abstract submitters: March 11, 2021
+- Registration deadline for abstract submitters: March13, 2023

-Abstract submission AND paid registration of the presenting author must be complete by March 11, 2021 to ensure assessment of abstracts and inclusion in the FEBS Open Bio supplement.
+Except for abstracts accepted for the YSF, abstract submission AND paid registration of the presenting author must be complete by March 13, 2023 to ensure assessment of abstracts and inclusion in the FEBS Open Bio supplement.

 - After logging in, select the 'Abstract' tab on the top menu of your participant account on the Congress website

 - Abstract Track and oral presentation consideration: